 - Bake 13- 15 minutes until tops are just set.
 Remove from oven and transfer cookies to wire racks to cool completely.

 These giant Chocolate Caramelized White Chocolate Cookies are bakery style cookies made right in your kitchen!
 While it may seem gourmet, caramelizing white chocolate couldn’t be easier or more fun.
-The cookie dough is a standard cookie dough.
-It’s simple to make and requires no chilling.
 The recipe makes perfectly crisp, chewy, chocolatey cookies.
 Chocolate cookies made delicious spiced with cinnamon and made extra special with caramelized white chocolate chunks!Print

 These giant bakery style Chocolate Caramelized White Chocolate Cookies are made with dark cocoa, brown sugar, cinnamon, lots of homemade caramelized white chocolate chunks, and topped with a pinch of flaky sea salt.
 They’re slightly crispy, super chewy, and….of course…ultra chocolatey!

 - 200 grams white chocolate (good quality/made with 30% cocoa butter), chopped